bet4a/d3wiki/SVG-Shapes.md

 > [Wiki](Home) ▸ [[API Reference]] ▸ [[SVG]] ▸ **SVG Shapes**

 SVG has a number of built-in simple shapes, such as axis-aligned rectangles and circles.
 For greater flexibility, you can use SVG's [[path|http://www.w3.org/TR/SVG/paths.html#PathElement]] element in conjunction with D3's path data generators.
-If you're familiar with Protovis, you'll note that D3's path generators are similar to Protovis marks.

 A shape generator, such as that returned by [d3.svg.arc](SVG-Shapes#arc), is both an object and a function.
 That is: you can call the shape like any other function, and the shape has additional methods that change its behavior.
 Like other classes in D3, shapes follow the method chaining pattern where setter methods return the shape itself, allowing multiple setters to be invoked in a concise statement.